Noel Turnbull retired after more than 50 years experience in journalism, communications strategy and issues management.

 He was educated at Melbourne University before becoming a journalist and serving as an officer in the Royal Australian Artillery.
 He was a Parliamentary Press Secretary, and Victoria’s Environment Protection Authority communications head, before establishing his own public relations consultancy.
 The company, initially known as Turnbull Fox Phillips and then as Turnbull Porter Novelli, became Australia’s largest public relations consultancy.
 Noel was TPN’s CEO, Chairman and a Porter Novelli International Global Director until his retirement.

 His publications include, A History of Port Melbourne (Oxford University Press); The Millennium Edge (Allen & Unwin); chapters on Government PR in Government Communication in Australia (Cambridge University Press); corporate reputation in Marketing in the Board Room; two chapters on lobbying in Australia in The Influence Seekers (Australian Scholarly Publishing); two chapters on lobbying and think tanks in Advocates and Persuaders (ASP); on social marketing and alcohol consumption in Consumer Behaviour 3rd Ed.
 (Pearson); DrinkWise Australia in Public Relations Campaigns 2nd edition (Oxford); and, numerous journal and other articles.
 His latest book, How PR Works, but often doesn’t, is available free online at www.noelturnbull.com .

-He is an honorary Doctor of Communication (RMIT University); honorary Williamson Community Leadership Program Fellow; a Life Fellow of the Public Relations Institute of Australia; and an Australian Institute of Company Directors Fellow.
+He is an honorary Doctor of Communication (RMIT University); honorary Williamson Community Leadership Program Fellow; a Life Fellow of the Communication and Public Relations Institute of Australia; and an Australian Institute of Company Directors Fellow.